biggproject/HttpIngestor/README.md

 # Building / Pushing Docker Images

-Images are pushed to the following registry: (*placeholder*) using these commands:
+Images are pushed to the following registry: `biggregistry.azurecr.io` using these commands:

 ```
 $ docker compose build